-Try doing simple exercises at your desk, standing up at a standing desk for part of your workday, walking during your kids’ dance or soccer practice, parking further away from stores when you’re errands, or squeezing in a quick burst training workout at home when you’re really time strapped helps.
+Try doing simple exercises at your desk, standing up at a standing desk for part of your workday, walking during children’s dance or soccer practice, parking further away from stores when you’re errands, or squeezing in a quick burst training workout at home when you’re really strapped for time.

 Here are some other ideas for squeezing in more movement:

-- An investigation published in JAMA in 2019 found that from 2001 through 2016, the estimated prevalence of sitting and watching television or videos for at least 2 hours per day generally remained “high and stable” among people living in the U.S. The estimated prevalence of computer use during leisure-time increased among all age groups, and the estimated total sitting time increased among both adolescents and adults.
+- An investigation published in JAMA in 2019 found that from 2001 through 2016, the estimated prevalence of sitting and watching television or videos for at least two hours per day generally remained “high and stable” among people living in the U.S. The estimated prevalence of computer use during leisure time increased among all age groups, and the estimated total sitting time increased among both adolescents and adults.